connervieira/Feather/README.md

 ![Feather Logo](https://v0lttech.com/assets/img/featherlogo.png)
 ![Works with HealthBox](https://v0lttech.com/assets/img/workswithhealthbox.png)

-A simple mood tracker for use with HealthBox
+A simple mood tracker for use with HealthBox.

-**Please note**: Feather is very early in development, so many of the features and explanations here are not yet accurate.
-This document will be updated over time as the project gets developed.
+## Download

+All versions of Feather can be downloaded at <https://v0lttech.com/feather.php>

 ## Supported Platforms

-Feather is still early in development, so things are likely to change, but tenatively, these are the platforms I expect to support.

-- GNU/Linux
-- Android
+Currently, the only supported platform is **GNU/Linux**, but I'd like to support Android as well in the future.

 ## Usage